THINGS TO DO IN DUBAI IN 3 OR 4 DAYS

 Around 3 pm

-A desert safari is an amazing way to discover the desert of Dubai.
-This part is one of my favorites and I am sure it will be yours, too.
+A desert safari is an amazing way to discover the desert.
+This part is one of my favorites and I am sure you will enjoy it, too because it is one of the best activities for your 3-day Dubai itinerary.

 If you book the evening safari tour, you will be picked up around 3 am from your hotel before heading out to the desert.